turingschool-examples/backend_mod_1_prework/day_0/README.md

 The next thing you need to do is *clone your forked repository*.
 Cloning is when you copy a remote Github repository to your local computer:

-1. In YOUR backend_prework repository that you just forked, click on `Clone or Download`
+1. In YOUR module_0_capstone repository that you just forked, click on `Clone or Download`
 _If you see `Clone with HTTPS` click on `Use SSH`_

 ![Clone](https://i.imgur.com/RHpul4Vm.png)